-As of 01.01.2018, the SSC are the following: Social Security Contribution (25% - employee part), Health Insurance Contribution (10% - employee part) and Work Insurance Contribution (2.25% - employer part).

-Dependent activities are subject to SSC at the employee (35%) and the employer level (2.25%).
+SSC are the following: Social Security Contribution/ Pension (25% - employee part), Health Insurance Contribution (10% - employee part) and Work Insurance Contribution (2.25% - employer part).
+Income received from dependent activities is subject to SSC at the employee (35%) and the employer level (2.25%).
+As of 2024, the annual base for calculating SSC for some categories of income is amended.